databricks/scala-style-guide/README.md

 ### <a name='parentheses'>Parentheses</a>

-- Functions should be declared with parentheses, unless they are accessors that have no side-effect (state mutation, I/O operations are considered side-effects).
+- Methods should be declared with parentheses, unless they are accessors that have no side-effect (state mutation, I/O operations are considered side-effects).
   ```scala
   class Job {
     // Wrong: killJob changes state.
 Should have ().